CoralHeavens/solid-solitaire/README.md

 - Game mode menu
 - Drag and drop for cards
 - Multiple drag and drop for moving more than one card at once

-# Known issues:
-- Cards poisiton may be glitched for a few frames when landing on area
-- Major cards position bugs when adding new cards